horacephair/horacephair.github.io/README.md

 * Bring your goldang toothbrush.
 You think teeth grow on trees?
 We're grownups now.
 * Weather clothes.
 Seriously, this year we can't predict.
 Might be gorgeous.
 Might be normal (damp).
 Might pour.
 Your shoes will probably get wet.
 * Bring a book you have recently read, meant to read, want others to read, whatever.
 There will be kinda like a literary naked lady party type of book exchange, the Ballinger Book Swap.
-* Bring a thing to read at Saturday's reading.
+* Bring a thing to read (or have someone else read) at Saturday's reading.
 The theme is impressions.
 Could be an impression of someone's writing style, someone's reading style, your thumb.
 Bring it.
 Talk to Xen and laurel if you have kesteonays.
 * Bring a spoon or fork.
 Sometimes we run short.
 * Bring your blanky, because there is none other like it.
 * A camera or other d-vice for capturing things to put <a href="http://www.flickr.com/groups/542035@N21/">here</a>.